Urge2code/ivanilla/README.md

 iVanilla
 ========

-<cite>Vanilla software is computer software that is not customized from its delivered form – i.e. it is used without any customizations applied to it.</cite>
+*italic*Vanilla software is computer software that is not customized from its delivered form – i.e. it is used without any customizations applied to it.
-<br /><span style="text-align:right">- Wikipedia</span>
+- Wikipedia

 iVanilla is a lightweight web project skeleton for mobile iDevices (iPhone, iPad, ...).
 It provides you with an html, css and js file to help you get started quickly.